shadows911/baruf/content/p/time.md

 > If all goes well, you will be able to save more than one innocent
 > life tonight.
 But remember this, both of you. *You must not be
 > seen.* Miss Granger, you know the law---you know what is at stake
-> ... *you – must – not – be – seen”* (Chapter 21).
+> ... *you---must---not---be---seen”* (Chapter 21).

-But there's no time for grief.
-Sirius Black, in the form of a dog, attacks Ron and drags him underneath the Whomping Willow.
-Harry and Hermione follow, and just after sunset they find themselves in the Shrieking Shack.

-You all know what happens next.
-Remus Lupin arrives, then Snape.
-Snape is stunned, Scabbers is unmasked as Peter Pettigrew, and his guilt (and Sirius' innocence) is established.
-The whole party finally exits the Whomping Willow to take Pettigrew up to Hogwarts.

-But the full moon is out.
-Lupin transforms into a werewolf, Pettigrew escapes, and Harry, Hermione, and Sirius are surrounded by Dementors and fall unconscious, but not before Harry sees *someone* cast a Patronus from across the lake.
-When Harry and Hermione wake up in the hospital wing, Sirius is locked in a room upstairs and Cornelius Fudge has ordered that he recieve the Dementor's Kiss.

-> "What we need," said Dumbledore slowly, and his light-blue eyes
-> moved from Harry to Hermione, "is more time."
->
-> "But---" Hermione began.
-And then her eyes became very round.
-"OH!"

-And so they go back in time to rescue Buckbeak and Sirius.
+And so they go back in time, to rescue Buckbeak and Sirius.

-Then, while waiting for the right moment to rescue Sirius, Harry sees his past self under attack by Dementors.  *He* casts the Patronus that drives away the Dementors and rescues Sirius, Hermione, and himself.

-The details of what happens next don't matter here.
-We're supposed to be talking about time travel anyway, and we've got enough context to do that now.

-## "You must not be seen"
+## You must not be seen

-What's most interesting about Harry and Hermione's journey back in time is that *they don't actually change the past.* When Hermione spins the Time-Turner to send her and Harry back three hours, they've already saved Buckbeak.
-See how it's left deliberately ambiguous the first time around, when Hermione, Harry, Ron, and Scabbers leave Hagrid's hut just before the execution is supposed to occur---at
+What's most interesting about Harry and Hermione's journey through time is that *they don't actually change the past.* When Hermione spins the Time-Turner to send her and Harry back three hours, they've already saved Buckbeak.
+It's left deliberately ambiguous the first time around, when Hermione, Harry, Ron, and Scabbers leave Hagrid's hut just before the execution is supposed to occur---at sunset:
-sunset:

 > The rat was squealing wildly, but not loudly enough to cover up the
 > sounds drifting from Hagrid's garden.
 There was a jumble of